boyanio/angular-wasm/README.md

 npm start
 ```

-Then you can open your browser at `http://localhost:4200` to see the demo.
+Then you can open your browser at `http://localhost:4200` to see it.

 ### Pre-compiled dependencies